 - Spaces is a neat way that N26 allows you to stash away money for a goal you have.
 If you need to put back some extra money for a commingling vacation, or big down payment, spaces makes a lot of sense.

-- N26 will provide you with a UK account number and sort code.
+- N26 will provide you with an account number and sort code.
 You can set up direct debits and receive and make payments in the same way that any regular bank account would function.

 - MoneyBeam will allow you to send cash to other N26 users instantly, or within two days if they’re not using N26.